-where in this context $\epsilon$ corresponds to the cusp anomalous dimension introduced to regularize IR divergences in scattering amplitudes \cite{Himwich:2020rro}.
-The Liouville field $\varphi (z)$ being a Goldstone mode for conformal transformations, it is natural to assume
+where $\epsilon$ corresponds to the cusp anomalous dimension introduced to regularize IR divergences in scattering amplitudes \cite{Himwich:2020rro}.
+The Liouville field $\varphi (z)$ being a Goldstone mode for conformal transformations \cite{Compere:2016jwb,Compere:2018ylh,Nguyen:2020hot}, it is natural to assume

-which matches with the expected two-point function of a Liouville field.
-As a consequence of \eqref{Liouville stress tensor} and \eqref{phiphi}, performing Wick's contractions, one can show that
+matching with the expected two-point function of a Liouville field.
+As a consequence of \eqref{Liouville stress tensor} and \eqref{phiphi}, performing Wick contractions, one can show

 In the uplifted AdS$_3$/CFT$_2$ approach to flat space holography \cite{deBoer:2003vf,Cheung:2016iub,Ball:2019atb}, the stress tensor of the holographic 2D CFT \cite{Balasubramanian:1999re} is identified with the Liouville stress tensor \eqref{Liouville stress tensor} \cite{Pasterski:2022lsl,Nguyen:2022zgs}.
-It was anticipated in \cite{Cheung:2016iub,Pasterski:2022lsl} that the central charge associated with this stress tensor diverges in the IR limit (in the uplifted AdS$_3$/CFT$_2$ dictionary, this IR limit corresponds to sending the Euclidean AdS$_3$ radius to infinity), which is consistent with what we find in \eqref{divergent central charge}.
-This confirms the divergence in the two-point correlation function in \eqref{phiphi}.
-Furthermore, picking $\langle \varphi (z) \rangle = - \frac{1}{\epsilon}$ ensures that the associated vertex operator $\mathcal{V}_\epsilon (z) \equiv \normord{e^{\epsilon \varphi(z)}}$ with conformal weights $(\epsilon, 0)$ has a vanishing vacuum expectation value.
+As anticipated in \cite{Cheung:2016iub,Pasterski:2022lsl}, the central charge associated with this stress tensor diverges in the IR limit (which corresponds to sending the Euclidean AdS$_3$ radius to infinity) consistently with \eqref{divergent central charge}.
+This confirms the divergence in the two-point correlation function \eqref{phiphi}.
+Furthermore, picking $\langle \varphi (z) \rangle = - \frac{1}{\epsilon}$ ensures that the associated vertex operator $\mathcal{V}_\epsilon (z) \equiv \normord{e^{\epsilon \varphi(z)}}$ with conformal weights $(\epsilon, 0)$ has vanishing vacuum expectation value.
 The ensuing vertex operator's auto-correlator

-is compatible with the Ward identities, and confirms the precise global factor in \eqref{phiphi}.
+is compatible with the Ward identities, and confirms the global factor in \eqref{phiphi}.